rugbyprof/Mobile-Web-Programming/Assignment-3.md

 It's an exact copy of [Example1c](http://107.170.231.151/Example1c/) that we viewed in class.

-Your assignment is to simply alter the code from `Example1c`, but incorporate the contact card that we used for assignment 1: Joe Sixpack.
+Your assignment is to:
+- Utilize the code from `Example1c`
+- Incorporate the contact card that we used for assignment-1 (Joe Sixpack).
+- Use the form from Example1c, with necessary changes, and adapt it to the information on the new contact card.

+#### Helpful Graphic:

 ![Joe1](http://f.cl.ly/items/093a3Z3j1r320V0u3o1t/shot1.png)

 -----

 ![Joe2](http://f.cl.ly/items/1g1Z250f0W3v0P2x1736/shot2.png)